WebForFunThailand/noobtoberfest/README.md

+# Noobtoberfest - Game Coding Challenge 2019

-# n00btoberfest 2019 x Hacktoberfest Open Hack Day BKK 2019 ticket challenge
+## Hacktoberfest Open Hack Day BKK 2019 - Information

-Do you want the early bird "Hacktoberfest 2019" ticket?
+Do you want the early bird "Hacktoberfest Open Hack Day BKK 2019" ticket?

 This is your chance!!
 All you have to do is build your greatest game (in your imaginary world, maybe?) in your beautiful html and send PRs to us! 👏👏👏

+For more information visit 👉 [Facebook Event](https://www.facebook.com/events/522162471684850/)

-## 🥇 Rewards
+### 🥇 Rewards

-Hacktoberfest 2019 community ticket.
-We have only 7 tickets so do your best
+Hacktoberfest BKK 2019 community ticket.
+We have only 7 tickets so do your best.

-## 📝 Rules
+### 📝 Rules

-1. write your game with all your skill.
+1. Write your game with all your skill.
-2. all your code *MUST* remain in one html file
+2. All your code **MUST!!** remain in one html file.
-3. send pull request to us
+3. Send pull request to us.
-4. done?
+4. Done!

-After we merge, your work will be displayed at [เอาลิ้งมาแปะ]
+After we merge, your work will be displayed at [https://noobtoberfest.netlify.com](https://noobtoberfest.netlify.com)

-## 🏆 How do we judge who is suite for ticket?
+### 🏆 How do we judge who is suite for ticket?

 We have 2 factors to judge your work

 1. *UI*: Your game have stunning interface.
 That's all.
-2. *Game mechanic / UX*: Stunning graphic but worse story and hard to understand WTF is going on, huh?
+2. *Game mechanic*: Stunning graphic but worse story and hard to understand WTF is going on, huh?

-Game-coding challenging with plain HTML/CSS/JS for who wants to contribute to Hacktoberfest 2019 by NoobProgrammer Thailand Community.
+Anyway, Don't care too much about those 2 factors.
+Just make your idea fun and sharing how amazing your game was with us.

+We'll announce the winner on 14 Oct 2019, on this repo and Facebook event, and send you a coupon code to your email after then.